Stefan Mitrović (footballer, born 1990)

-Stefan Mitrović (Стефан Митровић, [stêfaːn mǐtroʋitɕ]; born 22 May 1990) is a Serbian professional footballer who plays as a centre-back for La Liga club Getafe and the Serbia national team.
+Stefan Mitrović (Стефан Митровић, [stêfaːn mǐtroʋitɕ]; born 22 May 1990) is a Serbian professional footballer who plays as a centre-back for Belgian Pro League club Gent.

 Club career

+2010s

-On 9 June 2012, Mitrović signed a three-year deal with Kortrijk in the Belgian Pro League.
+On 9 June 2012, Mitrović signed a three-year contract with Kortrijk in the Belgian Pro League.

 On 7 May 2013, he moved to Benfica on a five-year contract, joining a host of fellow countrymen.
 During his first six months, he only appeared for the reserve team.
-On 22 January 2014 he was loaned until the end of the season to Real Valladolid.
+On 22 January 2014, he moved to Real Valladolid on a season-long loan.

 On 16 July 2014, Mitrović signed with SC Freiburg for a €1.175 million transfer fee.
-He made his debut on 4 October 2014, against Werder Bremen.
-He signed for French club RC Strasbourg from Belgian club Gent in June 2018.
+On 4 October 2014, he debuted against Werder Bremen.
+Mitrović signed for French club RC Strasbourg from Belgian club Gent in June 2018.

+2020s

 On 6 July 2021, Getafe announced the signing of Mitrović from Strasbourg.
+On 1 February 2024, Mitrović signed a new two-and-a-half-year contract with his former club, Gent.

 International career

-Mitrović made his debut for the Serbia national team on 31 May 2014, against Panama.

-On 14 October 2014, he took down the flag of "Greater Albania" during a UEFA Euro 2016 qualifying match in Belgrade that was flown over the pitch by a remote control drone.
+On 31 May 2014, Mitrović debuted for the Serbia national team against Panama.
+The same year on 14 October, he took down the flag of "Greater Albania" during a UEFA Euro 2016 qualifying match in Belgrade that was flown over the pitch by a remote control drone.

 In November 2022, he was selected in Serbia's squad for the 2022 FIFA World Cup in Qatar.
 He played in a group stage match against Cameroon, coming on as a sub in 55th minute, replacing Strahinja Pavlović.